-Central Ky Wildlife Control is a full-service Paris wildlife removal company.
+Wildlife Trapping Professionals is a full-service Paris wildlife removal company.
 This is very different from a regular Paris pest control company.
 The pest control companies spray poison to kill insects.
 This is not at all

 animals (including rodents) are trapped and removed, or if possible, removed from the building using special exclusion devices.
 Once the animals are gone, preventative repairs are essential, and

 Paris wildlife trapping - it's not as simple as it may seem.
 It's illegal in Texas to trap without a license.
 Trap type is very important and there are many different types, bait is somewhat relevant, trap placement is vital, and there are dozens of small things that are very important to know.
 Safety is a concern.
 Then once the animal is trapped, it must be removed and dealt with in the proper manner according to Texas law.
 We offer Paris raccoon removal.
 Read more about how to get rid of raccoons.

 Animals in attics - this is our specialty at Wildlife Trapping Professionals.
 Many types of animals like to live in attics.
 This includes squirrels, raccoons, rats, mice, bats, birds, and even possums.
 Critters like to go into attics for a safe place to live and raise their young.
 Removing animals from attics is very complex work, partly because of the presence of baby animals.
 If you need Paris squirrel removal, we can remove all the squirrels from your attic, and seal out any future ones.
 Read more about how to get rid of squirrels.